munderwoods/XMPlayer/README.md

 Some changes have been made by Casey Clyde to the library for more accurate effects for files created in MilkyTracker. https://github.com/Preece

+This is a node application using express.
+I am going to totally re-write it as a react app.